TuM0IIIA/MIPT_repo/README.md

-# SmartBot - Phase 1 Setup Guide
+# Phase 1 Setup Guide

 ## What This Does
 Captures frames from your webcam, runs YOLOv8 object detection,